International travel may have been thrown into disarray by the COVID-19 pandemic, but you can still look forward to a much-needed holiday.

 It’s important to check that if you’re booking your next holiday while it’s unsafe to travel that your travel insurer has a good cancellation policy – allowing you to change your plans if you need to.

 Buying travel insurance for your holiday is still important and still advised by the government.
 Most cruise operators will still ask for confirmation before you embark on your trip.
 Take a look at cruise travel insurance, for more information on buying your cruise cover when it’s not yet safe to travel.
-You can even get 10% off PCR tests when you take out a travel insurance policy with us!
+You can even get 10% off COVID-19 tests when you take out a travel insurance policy with us!